Filter groups and filter types

 Structure:

-In the case of the cassette filter, the
+In the cassette filter, the

-Medium in a robust, conductive
+medium is contained in a robust, conductive

-potentially explosive atmospheres, the
+potentially explosive areas, the

 frame can also be made of wood (MDF).

-The filter fleece is layered or V-shaped
+The filter fleece is folded in layers or in a V-shape

-Air flows unhindered through the filter
+air can flow unhindered through the filter

-prevent electrostatic charges.
+electrostatic charges.

-for finest dusts of the pharmaceutical industry,
+for the finest dusts in the pharmaceutical industry,

-Dust loadings up to 2,000 mg/m3
+Dust loads up to 2,000 mg/m3

-Flow rates up to 2,000 m3/h
+Volume flows up to 2,000 m3/h

 Classification: